Termite Control Merritt Island

 How to Avoid Termites in your Merritt Island home:

-• Termite Agreement: Maintain a termite agreement for dry-wood and subterranean termites.
+• Termite Agreement: Maintain a continuous termite protection agreement for both dry-wood and subterranean termites.
+This is the best way to ensure long-term peace of mind.

-• Mulch: Avoid mulch near your home, or use rubber, cedar, or melaleuca.
+• Mulch: Avoid using traditional wood mulch near your foundation.
+Consider alternatives like rubber, cedar, or melaleuca, which are less attractive to termites.

-• Eaves & Soffits: Keep eaves and soffits in good condition.
+• Eaves & Soffits: Keep your eaves and soffits in good repair, as damaged wood can attract termites.

 Prevent Termites

-Termites are a major problem in Florida, causing significant damage to homes and businesses.
-They can go undetected for years, leading to expensive repairs.
+Termites are a major problem in Florida, causing millions of dollars in damage to homes and businesses each year.
+Due to our local climate, they can remain active all year long and often go undetected for years, leading to costly and extensive repairs.

 Benefits of Preventative Termite Treatment